zscott/MultiBitExchange/README.md

 There is an endless variety of types of exchanges that can be created using MultiBit Exchange.
 Here are a few ideas:
 * An exchange company such as Mt.Gox for trading USD for BTC
-* An exchange centered around BTC and create multiple markets for exchanging for cell phone minutes, gift cards, gold, etc.
+* An exchange centered around BTC with multiple markets for exchanging BTC for cell phone minutes, gift cards, gold, etc.
 * A precious medal exchange: gold, silver, platinum, etc.
-* A more traditional currency exchange
+* A traditional currency exchange
-* A test platform for experimenting with HFT algorithms, experimental order types, trading algorithms, etc.
+* A test platform for experimenting with HFT algorithms, experimental order types, algorithmic trading, etc.
+* An Inter-exchange arbitrage platform

 # What are the major characteristics of MultiBit Exchange?